Most Famous Guest: Former U.S. President Gerald Ford. Consistently rated as one of IrelandR Read more [...]

 Most Famous Guests: Oliver Cromwell, George Frideric Handel.

-Dublin’s only castle hotel, 4 star Clontarf Castle, has luxury accommodation in what is now a blend of 12th-century castle site, 18th-century manor house and 21st century hotel.
+The only castle hotel in Ireland’s capital, Dublin, the 4 star Clontarf Castle has luxury accommodation in what is now a blend of 12th-century castle site, 18th-century manor house and 21st century hotel.
 It takes a lot of good design to get the balance right and Clontarf Castle manages it, with the first sight of the very Celtic Tiger looking glass entrance foyer somehow managing to not look incongruous against the ancient ivy covered tower walls behind.

 Once inside the theme continues with the bright and bold interiors balancing smartly the old and the new.
-In the bedrooms though the relatively modern wins out, think luxury city hotel rather than castle hotel.
-Relatively modern or not though, they are stylish and chic and all things considered Clontarf Castle makes an excellent city hotel with a twist.
+In the bedrooms though the relatively modern usually edges it; think old fashioned luxury city hotel rather than classic castle hotel.
+Relatively modern or not though, they are stylish and chic and all things considered Clontarf Castle makes an excellent luxury city hotel with a historic twist.

 The accommodation consists of standard double rooms and ‘executive rooms’ i.e. suites which have an adjoining seating area and the extra charm of a four poster bed.
 Though nothing about the rooms stands out in terms of features, in particular historic features, they are all nicely designed, well appointed and thoroughly clean and comfortable.
 Facilities include interactive satellite TV, WiFi, a well stocked mini bar, air con, top quality beds and bedding, and some rather plush bathrooms.